bentuschristo/bentuschristo.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Published "End-to-End Design and Validation of a Low-Cost Stewart Platform With Nonlinear Estimation and Control".
+Published "End-to-End Design and Validation of a Low-Cost Stewart Platform With Nonlinear Estimation and Control" on Advanced Control for Applications: Engineering and Industrial Systems.